-There seems to be a line appearing between your eyebrows.
+- There seems to be a line appearing between your eyebrows.

 - Those crow’s feet around your eyes are making you look more aged than they should.

-What is Botox?
+What is BOTOX® Cosmetic?

 This microbe can cause botulism (a form of food poisoning) in large amounts, but in small, diluted amounts, the scientific community has found a way to use it for cosmetic purposes.
 Injections of Botox are used to soften moderate to severe facial wrinkles and is an invaluable part of an anti-aging medical skincare treatment plan.

-Why Get Botox Injections?
+Why Get BOTOX® Injections?

 When we use the same facial muscles to make the same expressions over and over, it can cause deep wrinkles to develop.
 Botox injections will relax the facial muscles that you use most often.
 The skin over the wrinkle will then relax as well, which causes the wrinkle to soften.
-Botox is most commonly used on the wrinkles between the eyebrows.
+BOTOX® is most commonly used on the wrinkles between the eyebrows.

 The treatment is also useful for forehead creases, crow’s feet, and other wrinkles of the upper part of the face.
 Since you need the muscles around your mouth to chew and speak, Botox treatments aren’t administered in those areas as commonly.
 It is not an effective treatment for wrinkles that are caused by gravity or excessive exposure to the sun, since those do not involve the muscles.
 There are also many medicinal uses for Botox, such as treating excessive sweating, and migraine headaches.Contact Us

-How Does Botox Work?
+How Does BOTOX® Cosmetic Work?

 Once the muscle stops contracting and relaxes, the skin on top of it will soften as well.
 The wrinkles will become visibly softer, and since the muscle is weakened, the wrinkles will not become deeper.

-Who is A Good Candidate for Botox treatment?
+Who is A Good Candidate for BOTOX® Treatment?